Longbeach Wa

 Fear is the unpleasant affirmation that we are mortal human beings.
 Fear though confirms that it is life, not death, that is the authority within us.
 It means we are still alive and that we still care!
 The dead are not afraid.
 Once we have embraced our living fear, once we have felt it, accepted it, we realize life is not a rehearsal.
 Each moment we have stands in a category all by itself to be lived, to be savored, to be enjoyed, before it dissipates to live in our memory bank and until our memories, too, are gone.
 When we give ourselves permission to speak the truth despite our fear, the authority within ourselves bursts out of our lungs, out of our throats, our words formed and pressed out of our lips, words born out of our hearts.

+To be authentic and real in front of your community can be frightening, but it’s the only way to real justice.
 Is not my role as a trial lawyer to help create a safe environment for people to speak the truth?
 To do so, I must understand and appreciate what has happened to you and your family.
 Not just of the incident, or of the pain, but also of the mourning and the grief, the altered quality of life, the frustration and the inadequacy of it all.

 These things can be uncomfortable for people to talk about.
 But we do a disservice to the justice system if we neglect this aspect of our role.
 No one can understand a story they have blocked out or never listened to.
 We cannot shut the truth out because of our discomfort of looking at its victims, and then go home at night telling ourselves the justice system realized its full potential.
 Justice requires that officers of the court listen, and bear witness.

-The truth is not usually loud, when it can be found in the still small voice of a widow or in the soft gentle whisper of a child.
+Sometimes the outcome of trial is altered in just 20 seconds.
+Twenty seconds of raw truth from the witness stand that tells us everything we need to know, and the room shifts on its axis.
+The truth is not usually loud, as it can be found in the still small voice of a widow or in the soft gentle whisper of a child.
 Indeed, wisdom rarely imparts itself from society’s highest places, and the most poignant statements throughout history so often came from the most unexpected people.

 David did not seek out the fight with Goliath.
 Goliath taunted and trolled, trash-talked and terrorized everything sacred to David.
 Goliath blocked, belittled and bullied others using his size and might, so confident in his immense stature that no one who opposed him could stand up to his abuse of power or position.
 Goliath used his authority to mock and intimidate.
 Which is why David despite his youth, inexperience, and lack of proper equipment, knew he had to speak up and step forward.